alfille/potholder/src/Server.md

 * The web browser protects your device from programs running in it
 * No second-hand updates or code is run
-  * Libraries are hosted by the _potholder_ website
+  * Libraries are entirely hosted by the _potholder_ website
+  * No Ads, No Tracking, No sale of metadata
 * Communication to the server uses _https_ encryption
-* Network communication
+* Network targets:
   * server for data
   * website for help pages
-* Access to your device is solely to get a picture (camera or file) using standard browser methods.
+* Access to your device is solely to get a picture (camera or file) using standard browser methods
 * Cookies are used only for the credentials to access the server